-Drag the Contrast slider slightly to the right to increase overall contrast.
+- Drag the Contrast slider slightly to the right to increase overall contrast

-Drag the Clarity slider to the right to give more punch to the midtones.
+- Drag the Clarity slider to the right to give more punch to the midtones

 Choose from White Balance presets or drag the Temperature and Tint sliders to achieve a more natural balance of colors.

-Or on your mobile device or computer, use the Previous button to apply selected settings from the last opened photo to the current photo.
+You can also use the Previous button to apply selected settings from the last opened photo to the current photo.